Armed Forces of Ukraine: Budget

 In 2017, Ukraine's National Security Strategy foresaw that its National Security and Defense budget should be at least 5% of Ukraine's GDP.

 On 21 December 2016, the Verkhovna Rada adopted its 2017 National Security and Defense budget worth $5.172 billion; that being 5% of Ukraine's GDP.
-In 2016 defense expenditures amounted to $4.4 billion, or 5% of the GDP."Ukraine to spend 3% of GDP on defense in 2017: Finance minister", UNIAN (13 August 2016) This (2016 figure) was a 23% increase from 2013 and a 65% increase from 2005.
+In 2016 defense expenditures amounted to $4.4 billion, or 5% of the GDP.
+This (2016 figure) was a 23% increase from 2013 and a 65% increase from 2005.
 From the total, 60% was budgeted to be spent on defence and 40% on security and policing.
 2016 also saw a 30% increase in weapons development spending.

-In 2017, corruption, historically widespread in Ukraine, combined with small budgets left the military in such a depleted condition that their ability to confront the crisis in Crimea and the Donbas was minimal.
-All Ukrainian defence sector was heavily affected by the systemic corruption which is hindering its capacity to perform the tasks of national security.
+By 2014, corruption, historically widespread in Ukraine, combined with small budgets left the military in such a depleted condition that their ability to confront the crisis in Crimea and the Donbas was minimal.
+All Ukrainian defence sectors were heavily affected by systemic corruption which is hindering its capacity to ensure national security.
 In addition, it undermined popular trust in the military as an institution.
 Despite great effort to resolve the issue there were signs that enough is not being done.

-The Ukrainian government has launched major structural reforms of the army to meet NATO standards by 2020, but few believed that it could successfully meet a deadline.
-Most part of the problems remained intact, for example: lack of civilian and parliamentary control of the armed forces, lack of internal coordination between different departments, poor integration of volunteers into the regular army, impunity and abusive behavior of military personnel in the conflict zone and systemic corruption and opacity of financial resources, especially in the Ukroboronprom defense-industry monopoly.
+The Ukrainian government launched major structural reforms of the army to meet NATO standards by 2020, but few believed that it could successfully meet the deadline.
+Some of the problems remained intact, for example: lack of civilian and parliamentary control of the armed forces, lack of internal coordination between different departments, poor integration of volunteers into the regular army, impunity and abusive behavior of military personnel in conflict zones and systemic corruption and opacity of financial resources, especially in the Ukroboronprom defense-industry monopoly.

-In 2018 the military budget grew dramatically, to nearly 5% of GDP.
+In 2018, the military budget grew dramatically, to nearly 5% of GDP.
 Corruption remained a serious problem operating at all levels of Ukrainian society, and the lack of modern military organizational structure confounded efforts at reform.
 By 2022, some reforms had been made.